 Dental implants are an ideal solution for those who have lost multiple teeth due to trauma, or because of periodontal disease or decay.
-Dental implants prevent the need to alter existing healthy teeth and allow for better stimulation of the jaw bone, while providing a natural look and feel.
+Dental implants prevent the need to alter existing healthy teeth and allow for better stimulation of the jaw bone while providing a natural look and feel.

 Illustrations of dental implant missing teeth replacement options

 Even people with good dental hygiene over the years may face dental problems as they grow older.
 Many of the modern drugs we take as adults lead to dry mouth or other symptoms that impact our ability to fight cavities.
 Even with good dental care, many older people face the loss of multiple teeth as they age.
-Having many missing teeth is not only a problem for how you look and feel, but can also be detrimental your health.
+Having many missing teeth is not only a problem for how you look and feel, but can also be detrimental to your health.
 Replacing these teeth is very important.

 Dental implants are the Preferred Solution for Replacing Several Missing Teeth